Christmas Traditions | Guilt From Dead People

 Maybe this Christmas is about rest, maybe it’s about saving… maybe it’s about finally saying “no” to chaos, and “yes” to peace.

-Whatever this Christmas season brings to you make sure that you are in control, intentionally – without obligations keeping you stuck, because Christmas should not leave you starting January broke, stressed, or burned out.
+Whatever this Christmas season brings to you make sure that you are in control, intentionally, without obligations keeping you stuck, because Christmas should not leave you starting the new year broke, stressed, or burned out.
 The best gift you can give you and your family this year is a fresh start and new traditions built with purpose, not pressure.

 When you honour your past, you build your future.
-And letting go of what no longer serves you doesn’t mean letting go of love or memories of those you love.
+Letting go of what no longer serves you doesn’t mean letting go of love or memories of those you love.
 It means honouring where you came from, while making choices that support the life you’re building now.

 This festive season, we encourage you to: